 - The questionnaire was set up such that people selected the activities they did.
-Any activity which was not selected was assumed not to have been done. - Where respondents provided duration information for an activity outside school, this was done as response groups (e.g. about half an hour, about three-quarters of an hour) and we allocated a set time for each for creating the derived activity variables (based on evidence from an objective measurement study2, a standard duration falling within the band was applied).
+Any activity which was not selected was assumed not to have been done. - Where respondents provided duration information for an activity outside school, this was done as response groups (e.g. about half an hour, about three-quarters of an hour) and we allocated a set time for each for creating the derived activity variables (based on evidence from an objective measurement study6, a standard duration falling within the band was applied).
 The data have been cleaned such that missing durations for outside school have been imputed using standard durations for that activity.
 Pupils were not asked about time spent on activities in school and so for all activities in school durations have been imputed using a standard set of times related to the year group and type of activity based on data for outside school, information from teachers on PE and break time durations and the results of the objective measurement study. - Where information on duration, location or intensity was missing, standard rules were used to impute the data so that activity variables could be calculated for every case in the dataset. - Where pupils mentioned an excessive number of activities over the previous week the case was dropped from the data.
-Data were dropped for cases with more than 25 activities per day on average, resulting in 440 cases being dropped from the analysis.
+Data were dropped for cases with more than 25 activities per day on average, resulting in 418 cases being dropped from the data from sampled schools. - In Year 2 a change was made to the questionnaire so that for a small number of activities the level of intensity was assumed rather than asked.
+This does not affect the comparison with Year 1 because though intensity was asked for these activities in Year 1, intensity was assumed in the creation of derived variables.
+In the implementation of this change in Year 2 an error was introduced to the script which meant that intensity was not asked for walking and cycling for travel when it should have been.
+To rectify this issue, for the data collected during the first half of the survey year (to February 2019) when intensity was not asked, imputation was used for intensity.
+The table overleaf shows how this was applied, taking account of various factors including the intensity at which the participant reported going for a walk or cycle (for which intensity was asked), how long they walked or cycled for and the intensity of the other activities they reported.
+The imputation approach was based on information from Year 1, when intensity had been collected.
+The resulting figures showed similar levels of activity as in the equivalent term in Year 1.